CuppaLang/Plans/compiler/CompilerNodes.md

 TODO: represent nodes as JSON instead of functions here

+TODO: better wording, what compiling is is too vague here

 This file is the concept of how the compiler will look at programs

 Let's take this snippet: